Our teensy entryway used to be a master illusion: impossibly small but concealing a mountain of stuff.

 , and (most recently) piles of missing toys and books

 Problem 3.
-Off-center junction box
+Off-center lighting

 Did you notice that 3-light wall fixture

 I found a new wall sconce with a large baseplate that I could hang centered but connect to the off-center junction box anyway.
+I scared myself enough reading about NEC (electrical standards) and the necessity of properly-connected ground wires that I am now certain everything is connected safely. ![]()

 Problem 4.
 Wavy corners for wallpapering